 P4-A NB Transponder Bandplan and Operating GuidelinesOktober 19, 2018

-This guide is being issued as an initial document in advance of the launch and commissioning of the Es’hail-2 spacecraft.
-This will enable potential users to be informed about the plans and operating procedures that should be adopted.
-It is expected that the document will be updated regularly to take into account the operational experience.
+This document is being used as a guideline for the first AMSAT P4-A transponder on Qatar-OSCAR 100 (QO-100, Es’hail-2), the first geostationary amateur radio transponder.
+It will enable potential users to be informed about the plans and operating procedures that should be adopted.
+This document might be updated regularly to take into account the operational experience.

 This chart shows the two transponders, their passbands and uplink and downlink polarisations.
 Note that, unlike the linear transponders on most other amateur satellites, these transponders are not inverting.